ulyasarialfitroh/sdk-broad/README.md

 This repository contains a Python-based simulation of a critical component in a cross-chain bridge system: an event listener (also known as an oracle or relayer).
 This application is designed to monitor a smart contract on a source blockchain (EVM-compatible), detect specific events, and relay the event data to a destination chain's API endpoint.

-This is an architectural prototype intended to demonstrate a robust, modular, and fault-tolerant design for real-world decentralized applications.
+This architectural prototype is intended to demonstrate a robust, modular, and fault-tolerant design for real-world decentralized applications.

 ## Concept